A2A Playground

 - The BFF (

-internal/bff/server.go) mounts two handler groups: the A2A Connect proxy at/a2a.v1.A2AService/and the static SPA at/. - All A2A requests pass through middleware that reads
+internal/bff/server.go) mounts two handler groups: the A2A Connect proxy at/a2a.v1.A2AService/and the static SPA at/. - All A2A requests pass through middleware that builds the agent headers from the incoming request (

 3. Protocol switching